Every David Fincher Film Ranked

 Recommended: 10 Films To Watch If You Love Fight Club

-What’s your favourite David Fincher film?
+What’s your favorite David Fincher film?
 How would you rate them?